Thomas Peterffy Sells 20,000 Shares of Interactive Brokers Group, Inc. (NASDAQ:IBKR) Stock

-Interactive Brokers Group, Inc. (NASDAQ:IBKR) Chairman Thomas Peterffy sold 20,000 shares of Interactive Brokers Group stock in a transaction on Monday, July 12th.
-The stock was sold at an average price of $65.22, for a total transaction of $1,304,400.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
+Interactive Brokers Group, Inc. (NASDAQ:IBKR) Chairman Thomas Peterffy sold 20,000 shares of Interactive Brokers Group stock in a transaction on Friday, July 16th.
+The shares were sold at an average price of $63.46, for a total value of $1,269,200.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.

 Thomas Peterffy also recently made the following trade(s):